 Your vet may recommend switching over to a different brand/type of food, that will help your dog feel fuller without having to decrease the amount, or simply suggest reducing the amount of what he’s currently eating.

 If you will be switching brands, please do so gradually.
 Add the new food in small amounts to his existing food at each meal.
 Gradually increase the ratio of new to old, until he’s switched over.
 It should take about a week until he’s only eating the new food.

 Some vets may recommend a raw or whole foods diet.

 Unfortunately many people misunderstand that a “treat” is just that – something to reward good behaviour, a little “something” after a walk or for a successful training session.
 It is not a meal!!

 Let your vet know what treats you’re feeding him, and he will either recommend just reducing the amounts given, or switching to a lower calorie, better quality brand.

 You could use part of your dog’s meal, or buy good quality treats and give them sparingly.

 Vegetables like raw carrot to munch on, cooked sweet potatoes, squash or raw apple can also be used as treats.
-Ask your vet about vegetables that are suitable for your dog’s specific needs.
+Ask your vet if there are any fruits or vegetables not suitable for your dog.

 There are thousands of recipes online to make your own dog treats.
 You’ll know exactly what ingredients go in them, giving you better control over what your dog is eating.